ubcuas/GCOM/README.md

 * `(wp *Waypoint) Create() error`
     * Saves the current `Waypoint` struct in the database, and updates the current `Waypoint` struct with the correct serialized `ID`.
+If this `Waypoint` already exists in the database (a database record exists that has the same name, longitude, latitude, and altitude), no new record is created, but the `wp` struct this method was called on will still be updated to the correct value in the database.
     * Requires that this `Waypoint.ID == -1` (i.e. this `Waypoint` has not yet been registered into the database).
     * Calling `wp.Create()` mutates `wp.ID` and replaces it with the ID assigned by the database serialization (primary key).
     * Must be called on a `Waypoint` struct (i.e. calling `wp.Create()`).